Helping young people rebuild their lives

 Funding Centrepoint programmes

-Stepping stone homes is a ground-breaking independent living programme to fund truly affordable new homes for young people who have faced homelessness.
-This ambitious scheme sees Centrepoint build homes for young people to live in independently for 3-5 years.
-Residents pay rent capped at a third of their income, so they can afford to make ends meet and save for the future, to break the cycle of homelessness.
+A ground-breaking independent living programme to fund truly affordable new homes for young people who have faced homelessness.
+Residents pay rent capped at a third of their salary, so they can afford to make ends meet and save for the future, breaking the cycle of homelessness.

-More than a roof is about refurbishing homes and creating safe spaces for homeless young people so they can be themselves and rebuild their lives.
-It does this in three different ways:
+Refurbishing homes and creating safe spaces for homeless young people so they can be themselves and rebuild their lives.
+It does this in 3 ways:

-• A grant programme empowering Centrepoint's national network of smaller youth homelessness charities to upgrade their spaces.
+• Partner Grants: a grant programme that gives Centrepoint's national network of smaller youth homelessness charities funds to personalise their spaces.

-Making renting work funds deposits for homeless young people who are ready to leave supported homes and move into the private rental sector.
-It helps them find the right accommodation, so they can overcome the barriers to living independently and secure a space to call home.
+Deposits and support for homeless young people who are ready to leave supported homes and move into the private rental sector.
+It helps them find the right accommodation and look forward to an independent future.

 Nationwide Fairer Futures charity partners

-Our charity partners also include Action for Children and Dementia UK.
+Our charity partners also include Action for Children, Dementia UK and The Royal Marsden Cancer Charity.

 Working with our charity partners, we are helping to tackle some of the biggest issues we see in society today.
 We will make a difference to some of the most vulnerable people in our communities.